 Student loan debt is rapidly growing as students seek out more education.
-According to U.S. Department of Education data, 42.4 million Americans owed $1.3 trillion in federal student loans alone at the end of 2016.
-(Source)
+According to U.S. Department of Education data, 44 million Americans owed $1.4 trillion in federal student loans in 2018.

 That excludes students who borrowed through private lenders to fund their educations.
 For those paying off their federal student loans, the prospect of negotiating new terms may seem attractive.

 Here are some ways to decide if it’s a smart decision for you.

 What does it mean to refinance your student loans?

 Refinancing a loan means replacing an original loan with another loan.
 The number one benefit of refinancing a loan is to have a lower interest rate.
 For student loans, qualifying for a new loan with better terms can happen if your credit score is better or if you have a cosigner.

 But there are other strings attached to that headline rate decline.
 When you refinance a loan, it becomes a completely new loan, and it comes with new terms and conditions.
 If you had any perks or protections to your old loan, those go away as well.

 For federal student loans, Congress sets the interest rate and it is fixed, regardless of your credit score or income.
 That means you cannot refinance a federal student loan into another federal student loan.